paul-dunlea/paul-dunlea/README.md

 * I'm currently in 2nd year of Data Science and Analytics at University College Cork
 * I have 4 years experience of programming in Python
 * I'm interested with the field of machine learning
-* programming languages I know:
+* programming languages I am proficient in:
   * Python
   * R
   * Java